 Now, I know I’m not using Scrivener to its full potential.
-There are so many awesome things you can do with this program; I recommend you check out Kristen’s website if you want to know what its full potential can offer you.
-I’m only using the basics – but the basics I adore!
+There are so many awesome things you can do with this program and I’m really only using the basics – but the basics I adore!

 Take a look at my favourite features:

 If you get distracted easily by social media then this is the tool for you!
 Don’t worry if grey on black doesn’t work for you.
 You can customise full screen mode (and just about every other aspect) to suit you.

 This is one of my favourite features.
 There’s nothing more satisfying than seeing the progress bar turn from red to orange to green!

 You can set your overall word count goal for the whole draft, or you can set individual session word counts which you can adjust every day, or even while you write*.

 I don’t use Scrivener’s name generator that often, but it includes some intriguing options such as Ancient Sumarian or Hawaiian.
 You might not want to spend a lot of time naming a character if it’s just for a quick writing exercise, so this is great for quick suggestions.

 And where else would you get Ancient Amazonian names from?
 Scrivener’s got you covered!